TRANSIENT CELLS OF THE CONNECTIVE TISSUE – 2

 2 – The moment when the inflammatory reaction is observed.
 For example, after a bacterial infection, there is initially an immediate, acute response, consisting primarily of neutrophils and perhaps eosinophils.
 In a later phase, many lymphocytes and plasma cells appear, as well as macrophages.
 Later, only these latter cells may persist, without the presence of neutrophils and eosinophils.

-The image shows connective tissue located beneath a stratified squamous epithelium.
-Note that in this connective tissue there is a large accumulation of cells that, upon higher magnification, are found to be leukocytes.
+The image shows an area of connective tissue beneath a stratified squamous epithelium.
+Observe in this connective tissue a large accumulation of cells that, upon higher magnification, are found to be leukocytes.
 This is the type of localized and abnormal accumulation of leukocytes called an inflammatory infiltrate.
 Inflammatory infiltrates are very educational sites for observing the transient cells of connective tissue, which will be discussed in the following pages of this series.